 Grout is an essential part of your tile floor, and if it starts to get damaged or worn, it can affect the integrity of your whole floor.
-Grout is very porous, and is less durable than the tile around it.
+Traditional Portland cement grout is very porous and is less durable than the tile around it in most cases.
 Plus, it can be difficult to clean, making it more susceptible to damage.

 While dirty grout may look unsightly, it may not need to be replaced just yet.
-Here’s how you can tell.
+In this blog, we’ll explain how you can tell whether you should restore or replace it.
 Keep in mind that replacing all of the grout in your floor is an extreme, very costly option and you should look to fix or restore damaged grout first.

 Grout is Cracked & Falling Apart

-Hopefully your grout hasn’t got to this stage just yet, but if your grout is visibly cracked and starting to come out from between your tiles, it’s time to replace it.
-Make sure you evaluate your entire floor and identify whether it’s specific areas or the whole floor where the grout is falling apart.
-If it’s just contained to one area, you may be able to replace a portion of it and leave the rest intact.
+Hopefully, your grout hasn’t got to this stage just yet, but if your grout is visibly cracked and starting to come out from between your tiles, it’s time to replace it.
+Make sure you evaluate your entire floor and identify whether it’s specific areas or the whole floor where the grout is failing.
+If it’s just contained to one area, you may be able to service a portion of it and leave the rest intact.